Chist-Sergey/Makefile-Generator/docs/extra.md

 I recommend you to add a shortcut to "make" command,
-so you could type something simple like "m v"
+so you could type something simple like "m a"
-to open your Visual Sudio Code appplication.
+to open your appplication.

 To do so, add an **alias m="make"** to:
 (if the file is't listed, then create it)

 macOS
         <code>\~/.bash_profile</code>